thatboyreegan/requirement-analysis/README.md

 These requiremnts focus on user expectation and are often defined by developers or other experts.
 They are not mandatory but are desirable.
 Examples include performance, security, scalability, reliability and usability.

+## Use Case Diagrams

+Thse serve as a visual representation that illustrate the interactions between users and a system.
+A use case diagram provides a high level view of the system's functionality by illustrating the various ways a user can interact with it.

+### Benefits of use case diagrams

+- They help visualize how different users interact with the system.
+- Help provide a clear and simple way to convey system functionality.
+- Help to outline user interactions and plan features ensuring that the design aligns with user needs.
+- Help define a boundary of what is included in the system and what is not.

+use case diagram for the booking and management system: